andrija-djurovic/LGDtoolkit/README.md

 analysis and start examination of discriminatory power of risk factors in relation with target variable.
-Probably the most common metric used for this purpose is coefficient determination (R squared) and it usually used for further risk factor filtering based.
+Probably the most common metric used for this purpose is coefficient determination (R squared) and it usually used for further risk factor filtering.
 In order to calculate R squared we will use function `r.squared` from `LGDtoolkit` package.

 ``` r